splunk/splunk-sdk-python/examples/searchcommands_app/README.md

   The tarball is build as build/searchcommands_app-1.5.0-private.tar.gz.

-+ And then (re)start Splunk so that the app is recognized.
++ Then (re)start Splunk so that the app is recognized.

 ## Dashboards and Searches

-+ TODO: Add saved search(es) for each example
++ TODO: Add saved search(es) for each example.

 ### Searches

-+ TODO: Describe saved searches
++ TODO: Describe saved searches.

 ## License